Radley Acura 2016 MDX - Stronger, Lighter, Faster Video

 - When the high beams activate the two inner LEDs on each side, you can identify distant objects 200 milliseconds sooner than with conventional lights.
 At 60 mph, the vehicle will have traveled over 17 feet in that time.

 - During the day, all ten lenses act as daytime running lights, giving the MDX a distinctive light signature both day and night.

 - Even when turned off, the reflective surfaces behind the lenses give the lights a bright, jewel-like appearance.

 Whether backing out of a parking space in a busy lot or on a street, the MDX has your back.
 It can warn you of approaching vehicles you may not be able to see if large vehicles are parked beside you.

-- Sensors located near the rear corners can detect approaching vehicles from either side of the parking lot lane.
+- Sensors located near the rear corners can detect approaching vehicles from either side of the vehicle.

 - With the Multi-view rear camera50 in Normal or Wide mode, the driver is alerted to a detected, approaching vehicle by an audible chime and amber arrows in the rear camera monitor.